-The health education workforce is essential to educate the public about the health impacts of climate change, and working to decrease the impact of harmful climate changes on the environment (e.g. air quality), especially for vulnerable populations.
+The health education workforce is essential to educating the public about the health impacts of climate change, as well as working to decrease the impact of harmful climate changes on the environment (e.g. air quality), especially for vulnerable populations.